Chet Atkins Picks on the Beatles: Reissues

+Chet Atkins Picks on the Beatles was issued on compact disc on 30 January 1996.

+Chart performance

+Chet Atkins Picks on the Beatles peaked at No. 6 on the Billboard country albums chart and No. 112 on the Top LP's chart.

+Accolades

 The recording was nominated for Best Instrumental Recording (other than Jazz) at the 1967 Grammy awards.

-Reception
+Critical reception

-Writing for Allmusic, critic Stephen Thomas Erlewine called the album "an entertaining, if ultimately disposable, artifact...
-As always, his playing is subtle and tasteful, but the album doesn't provide enough inventive or energetic performances to be of lasting interest."
-Norm Rosenfield of Country Standard Time wrote "You don't have to be a guitar fan to enjoy Atkins' arrangements that add unexpected harmonies with generous helpings of class.
+Writing for AllMusic, critic Stephen Thomas Erlewine called the album "an entertaining, if ultimately disposable, artifact", concluding that Atkins' "playing is subtle and tasteful, but the album doesn't provide enough inventive or energetic performances to be of lasting interest."
+Reviewing the CD re-release in 1996, Norm Rosenfield of Country Standard Time wrote "You don't have to be a guitar fan to enjoy Atkins' arrangements that add unexpected harmonies with generous helpings of class.
 So when Chet picks on the Beatles it's only the highest form of flattery."